 The Responsible Entity is a wholly owned subsidiary of the Wesfarmers Limited Group of companies ("Wesfarmers").
-As sole shareholder of the Responsible Entity, Wesfarmers appoints the directors of the Responsible Entity and approves Board remuneration.
+As sole shareholder of the Responsible Entity, Wesfarmers appoints the directors of the Responsible Entity and approves the Board's remuneration.

-Other important relationships include:
+Other significant relationships include:

-- ➤ A majority of the Trust's property income is received from wholly owned subsidiaries of Wesfarmers, most notably Bunnings Group Limited ("Bunnings"). - > The Trust has purchased property from Wesfarmers subsidiaries, and utilised Bunnings as project manager on some property developments. - > Wesfarmers is a substantial unitholder in the Trust. - > The Trust pays a management fee to the Responsible Entity.
+- > The majority of the Trust's property income is received from Bunnings Group Limited which is also a wholly owned subsidiary of Wesfarmers. - > The Trust may purchase property from a Wesfarmers subsidiary, and utilises Bunnings Group Limited as project manager on a number of property developments. - Wesfarmers is a substantial unitholder in the Trust.